 Omad Before And After

-To set yourself up for the best intermittent fasting results and the least crankiness: limit the amount of carbs in your diet.
-When you eat a lot of carbohydrates, your body will stockpile glucose as glycogen — this means it takes a lot longer for your body to shift into ketosis, or fat-burning mode, when you are fasting.
+To set yourself up for the best intermittent fasting results and the least crankiness: limit the number of carbs in your diet.
+When you eat a lot of carbohydrates, your body will stockpile glucose as glycogen — this means it takes a lot longer for your body to shift into ketosis, or fat-burning mode when you are fasting.

 Limiting your starches and fruit by following the Bulletproof Diet or eating keto will curb your hunger and keep your body feeling satisfied longer without the ups and downs of sugar crashes.